tbal999/tbal999/README.md

 some of the stuff I do:

 - Golang:
-	- Testing [end to end / integration / unit]
-	- Mocks
 	- Decoupled design [interfaces / objects / factories]
-	- Software development!
 	- Building generic solutions that are extremely fast & efficient
 	- Debugging (Delve)

+- Testing:
+	- Localstack for AWS for end to end testing
+	- end to end / integration / unit tests

+- Git:
+	- Github actions
+	- Trunk based development
+	- Git flow development

 - Terraform:
 	- Creating module patterns for simplicity